megnergit/Wildfire_Consideration_W1/README.md

 That is impossible.

 2) __20-cm Telescope__\
-We shal set the size of the telescope 20-cm.
+We shall set the size of the telescope 20-cm.
 The diffraction-limited angular-resolution of the telescope is 2 arcsec at 2.2 um.
 The maximum height that this satellite can go, while still resolving 10 m on the ground, is 10 / (1/3600*3.14/180) = 2.1 x 10^6 m = 2100 km.